sharatihani/sa-final/README.md

                 noise_value = ofMap(ofNoise(x * **lines**, y * **lines**, ofGetFrameNum() * **lines**), 0, 1, -50, 50);
                 ofDrawLine(x, y + noise_value, x + 5, y + noise_value);
 <br>
-I created float values for the **lines** and this manipulates the height of the waves it would create, as well as the speed it's at.
+I created float and int values for the **lines** and this manipulates the height of the waves it would create, as well as the speed it's at.
 I then used the keyPressed function (switch key) and added the values for each case from 1-9. for example:
 <br>
 switch (key) {
             case '0':